About

 This website offers a window on my work as well as a way into others’ research on running.
 So far, my studies have spawned a PhD thesis and a book (Running, Identity and Meaning).
 I’ve written many articles for running magazines and have appeared on the BBC talking about running culture.
 At the moment, I’m researching another book, focusing on the relationship between running, history and landscape.

-I hope you enjoy the mixture of stories, statistics and sociology on this site, and that it helps to demonstrate that studying running teaches us much about the society we live in today.
+I hope you enjoy the mixture of stories, statistics and sociology on this site, and that it helps to convince you of my belief that by paying attention to running we can learn much about who we are, and about the society we live in today.

 Contact me: neil@runningstudies.co.uk